Updated on 16/01/18.

 What are the symptoms of Sweet’s syndrome?

-The main symptom of Sweet’s syndrome is skin lesions that often appear as a sore or painful red or purple rash, but patients commonly develop other symptoms too.
+The main symptoms of Sweet’s syndrome are fever and skin lesions that often appear as a sore or painful red or purple rash, but can also cause lots of other symptoms.

 Read more about symptoms here.